vyang9887/Regex-Tutorial/README.md

 -   <mark>[^]</mark> - Negated Set - Match any characters not inside of the brackets.

 <mark>Example expression /[^p]an/ will search for any character that is NOT 'p' followed by characters 'an'.
-This gives us = Chelsea likes burgers more than pizza.</mark>
+IE: Pandas are a lazier t*han* any other animal.</mark>

 -   <mark>[a-e]</mark> - Range - Matches any characters that contains a character code between the two specified characters included between the brackets.